MCWoodenBoat/mcwoodenboat.github.io/index.md

-# Oh my, my, is this a demo home page?
+# Oh my, my, is this a demo homepage?

 Yes, that's right.